-Australian Mental Health Care Classification v1.0 - User Manual - May 2018
+Australian Mental Health Care Classification Version 1.0 - User Manual - May 2023

-© Independent Hospital Pricing Authority 2018
+© Independent Health and Aged Care Pricing Authority 2023

-This publication is available for your use under a Creative Commons BY Attribution 3.0 Australia licence, with the exception of the Independent Hospital Pricing Authority logo, photographs, images, signatures and where otherwise stated.
+This publication is available for your use under a Creative Commons By Attribution 3.0 Australia licence, with the exception of the Independent Health and Aged Care Pricing Authority logo, photographs, images, signatures and where otherwise stated.
 The full licence terms are available from the Creative Commons website.

-Use of Independent Hospital Pricing Authority material under a Creative Commons BY Attribution 3.0 Australia licence requires you to attribute the work (but not in any way that suggests that the Independent Hospital Pricing Authority endorses you or your use of the work).
+Use of Independent Health and Aged Care Pricing Authority material under a Creative Commons By Attribution 3.0 Australia licence requires you to attribute the work (but not in any way that suggests that the Independent Health and Aged Care Pricing Authority endorses you or your use of the work).

-Independent Hospital Pricing Authority material used 'as supplied'.
+Independent Health and Aged Care Pricing Authority material used 'as supplied'.

-Provided you have not modified or transformed Independent Hospital Pricing Authority material in any way including, for example, by changing Independent Hospital Pricing Authority text - then the Independent Hospital Pricing Authority prefers the following attribution:
+Provided you have not modified or transformed Independent Health and Aged Care Pricing Authority material in any way including, for example, by changing Independent Health and Aged Care Pricing Authority text - then the Independent Health and Aged Care Pricing Authority prefers the following attribution:

-Source: The Independent Hospital Pricing Authority
+Source: The Independent Health and Aged Care Pricing Authority